Winter is getting warmer in the Twin Cities

 Why it matters: Winter is getting warmer in the Twin Cities.
 In recent years, the metro has been averaging 51 days with above-normal temps in winter, up from about 37 days back in 1970, according to nonprofit news organization Climate Central.

-- Winter is the fastest warming month due to climate change, per Climate Central.
+- Winter is the fastest-warming season due to climate change, per Climate Central.

 State of play: Many metro lakes finally froze over this week, but the ice coverage might not stay long.

-Note: Editor's note: This story has been updated to clarify that winter is the fastest-warming season.
-It previously said it was the fastest-warming month.